 of 2016's most diverse fashion show), but it was not always the case.

-"Now it's no surprise to see these worlds collaborate, but back then, there was a dichotomy between the two worlds because high fashion turned its nose at streetwear and hip-hop," Verbal says.
+"Now it's no surprise to see these worlds collaborate, but back then, there was a dichotomy between the two worlds because high fashion turned its nose at streetwear and hip-hop," Verbal said.
 "We rejected that divide; we didn't understand why it even existed and did our part to make a connection."

 Tapping Japan's undiscovered creativity